engineering-collaboration/book/docs/book/collaborating-within-a-codebase/merge-requests.md

 ## Metadata

-The first encounter to any MR is its title.
+The entrypoint to any MR is its title.
 Not only do our coworkers read it, our automation tooling consumes the MR title for different tasks.
 We use it as the message for merge commits, we include them in automated release notes, and when sharing the link to a MR, the title builds the foundation for the social content preview.
 Short, concise, and descriptive titles improve the readability and traceability of our changes.

 !!! note "A quick guide on merge request titles"
     Writing MR titles follows the same principles as writing commit messages.